Pressio/SHAW/docs/run.md

 export MYRUNDIR=${MYWORKDIR}/myFirstRun
 mkdir ${MYRUNDIR}
 ```
-assuming that you have run the [step-by-step guide](./docs/build.md) to build the code
+Here we assume you already ran the [step-by-step guide](./docs/build.md)
-and used `MYWORKDIR` as the working directory for that procedure.
+to build the code and used `MYWORKDIR` as the working directory for that procedure,
-So that `MYWORKDIR/build` contains all the executables.
+so that `MYWORKDIR/build` contains all the executables.

 ## Generating the mesh